-- This medication may need to be stopped before planned procedures involving sedation, such as a colonoscopy or surgery.
-Ask your healthcare provider about when to stop and restart this medication. - Most people say that GLP injections are less painful than finger pokes to check blood sugar. - Rotate injection sites: you can use your stomach, arms or thighs for injections. - Don't inject into lumps, scars, hair roots or moles.
+- To reduce the risk of losing muscle while taking a GLP1, make sure you are getting enough protein in your diet and include strength exercises (i.e., weights, resistance bands, etc.) in your physical activity routine.
+Ask your healthcare team for guidance. - This medication may need to be stopped before planned procedures involving sedation, such as a colonoscopy or surgery.
+Ask your healthcare provider about when to stop and restart this medication. - Most people say that GLP1 injections are less painful than finger pokes to check blood sugar. - Rotate injection sites: you can use your stomach, arms or thighs for injections. - Don't inject into lumps, scars, hair roots or moles. - If you are taking insulin, you may need to reduce the dose when starting and increasing your GLP1.
+Ask your healthcare provider for guidance and monitor your blood sugar regularly.